aatamgajjar/ECH267/README.md

 In particular, I examined the descriptive example given in Control of nonlinear and hybrid process systems: Designs for uncertainty, constraints and time-delays (Christofides & El-Farra, 2005).

-### Related Topics: Feedback Control, Scipy, Mathematical Modeling, Numerical Methads to solve ODEs, etc
+### Related Topics: Feedback Control, Scipy, Mathematical Modeling, Numerical Methods to solve ODEs, etc